She's Oil Mine

 She's Oil Mine is the last short subject American comedian Buster Keaton made for Columbia Pictures.
 Keaton made a total of 10 films for the studio from 1939 to 1941.

 Plot

 Waters and Piper are plumbers.
 During a busy day in their shop, an heiress flees from a persistent suitor.
 The jealous suitor challenges Keaton to a duel.

+The duel takes place on the heiress’s property, where oil drilling is underway.
+During the confrontation, an oil well is accidentally struck and begins to gush.
+The resulting oil discovery makes the heiress wealthy, resolves the dispute, and ends the suitor’s pursuit.